phucvinh57/screen-inspector/README.md

 - Exec path
 - Window class (window name)

+Nice to have:
+- URL of browsers (not supported yet)

 ## Error handling packages

 - `anyhow`: Use when don't care about error type, you just want it to be easy.
 This is common in application-like code.